taindp98/Facial-Emotion-Recognition-FPGA-Inference/README.md

-## Facial Expression Recognition System Using FPGA-Based Convolutional Neural Network
+## Implementation of a Facial Expression Recognition System Using an FPGA-Based Convolutional Neural Network

-Emotion detection has become one of the most significant aspects to consider in any project related to affective computing.
+This study was published in Research in Intelligent and Computing in Engineering: Select Proceedings of RICE 2020.

-We aim to classify 7 elementary types of human emotions: angry, fear, disgust, happy, sad and neutral by extracting features through those layers, respectively.
+Emotion detection has become one of the most significant aspects to consider in any project related to Affective Computing.
+There are several researches in emotion recognition, where a Convolutional Neural Network is considered an efficient algorithm that achieves state-of-the-art performance in image recognition.
+Plenty of methods have applied the CNN model and conducted it in software.
+However, traditional software-based computation is not fast enough to meet the demand of real-time image processing.
+So, we'd like to propose an efficient method for expression recognition using FPGA-based.
+This model is used for classifying seven elementary types of human emotions: angry, fear, disgust, happy, sad, and neutral by extracting features through those layers respectively.
+We also tested the functions of this model on FPGA simulation and achieved over 65% accuracy using the FER2013 dataset.

 ## Table of contents
 - Requirements